hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/hypo69/code_assistant/instructions/instruction_how_to_writer_en.md

 2. Create a step-by-step guide:
     - Describe the function of the code block.
     - Detail the execution steps.
-    - Provide a working example to illustrate usage.
+    - Provide a working example to illuStarte usage.
 3. Formatting: Adhere to reStructuredText (RST) formatting conventions.
     - Use proper headers to separate sections.
     - Employ clear and concise language in descriptions.